Deferred Compensation Definition

 Understanding Deferred Compensation

-Suppose an individual has an income of $250,000 per annum and opts to defer its compensation using non-qualified deferred compensation designed by his employer he will have to consider a number of factors before making a decision.
+Suppose an individual has an income of $250,000 per annum and opts to defer its compensation using non-qualified deferred compensation designed by his employer, he will have to consider several factors before making a decision.
 Few considerations can be listed as follows,

 - The contribution made under non-qualified plans is not protected against the creditor’s claims in case of bankruptcy, so one needs to understand and evaluate the financial position of the company.

 - The expectation is correct with regards to decrease in the future tax rate, which will provide him with the tax benefits due to deferral.